bussidn/NoNull-Workshop/README.md

 We will open a parenthesis.
 What if Optional was made available at this point ?

+Optional is a generic container that represent the fact that a value may be absent.
+Seems perfect for our use case.
+You can view it as a List of 0 or 1 element.
+For example, an Optional<String> may contain a string, or not.
+But you KNOW that the value may be absent.

 If you look at all the services A -> B, B -> C and so forth, they all look the same.
 From the pure API point of view, there's nothing telling you that ServiceAB may return a null value or not.